dilayercelik/Intro-to-Philo/README.md

 Because philosophy involves questioning, stepping back from the current state of thinking, the current way of doing things, it can virtually be applied to any subjects: philosophy of physics, philosophy of medicine, etc.

 >philosophy of physics: we might ask: ‘What do we mean by “physical reality”?’, ‘How do experimental results confirm or disconfirm a hypothesis?’, or ‘What distinguishes a good scientific theory from a bad one?’

+## B. Philosophy: Difficult, Important, Everywhere.

+### 1. Philosophy: Fundamentally important?
+Is it true that all philosophical questions are fundamental?

+- Not True:
+> You can ask plenty of questions that do not need to be philosophical.
+> There are equally plenty of actions you can undertake without any philosophical methodology and questioning.

+e.g. it's in the best interest for all that neurosurgeons do not 'step back' and ponder whether they are thinking about the brain in the best way every single time they perform a surgery.
+Philosophical questioning is not fundamental for pursuing a myriad of activities; even further, doing philosophy can hinder doing some activities.

 # --------------------- TEACHING STAFF ---------------------